Liphium/.github/profile/README.md

 For most of Liphium, it's just me (Julian/Unbreathable) right now, but that still doesn't change the fact that I want to make a decentralized chat app that doesn't suck.
 I've been working on this project for over 2 years now and if you like this project you can support me at: https://ko-fi.com/liphium.

+If we reach the current donation goal, publishing to the App Store especially will be a lot easier as I'm still a student and can't afford real investments into this project except for eating some monthly costs for the staging environment.

 <!--

 **Here are some ideas to get you started:**